natcap/invest.users-guide/source/sdr.rst

 where :math:`d_i` is the length of the flow path along the ith cell according to the steepest downslope direction (:math:`m`) (see Figure 2), :math:`C_{th, i}` and :math:`S_{th, i}` are the thresholded cover-management factor and the thresholded slope gradient of the ith cell, respectively.
 Again, the downslope flow path is determined from a Multiple-Flow Direction algorithm.

+.. _pour points:

 Pour Points
 +++++++++++

-Note: :math:`d_i` is the distance that water travels downslope from the pixel before reaching a stream.
+:math:`d_i` is the distance that water travels downslope from the pixel before reaching a stream.
 Because SDR is calculated in terms of :math:`d_i`, it is only defined for pixels that drain into a stream on the map.

 In order to ensure that every pixel drains to a stream, and thus has defined :math:`d_i` and SDR values, the model adds pour points to the streams map if needed.
 A pour point is a point where water flows off the defined area of the flow direction raster, either off the edge or into a nodata area.
 If these points are not already marked as streams in the streams layer generated from flow accumulation (**flow_accum_streams.tif**) or the optional drainage layer input, the model will mark them as streams in **streams.tif**.
-If you notice these extra stream pixels, it could be a sign that something is wrong with your inputs:
+These extra stream pixels may be a sign that something is wrong with your inputs:

 - If the pour point is outside your watersheds of interest, you may ignore it.